St Michael, Stinsford

 - More Info

-The majority of the Church - the chancel and the north and south arcades of the nave - is of the early thirteenth century.
-The south aisle, with its fine Early English arcade, is the better preserved.
-A rood screen once stood in front of the fine chancel arch, and a still-extant hagioscope on its south side housed a circular staircase which led to the rood loft.
+The shape and dimensions of our church changed in the 13C and 14C with the addition of the aisles.
+As a pre-reformation church a rood screen once stood in front of the fine chancel arch, and a still-extant hagioscope on its south side housed a circular staircase which led to the rood loft.

 You are seeing this message instead because your browser has not loaded the program code to produce the map.